fuujiro/LIMS/README.md

 * The platform I developed at that time was Windows.
 So if you are Linux or macOS user, maybe you can't run this project code normally.

-* Please do your homework independently, so you can learn for reference, but it's better not to plagiarize
+* Please do your homework independently, so you can learn for reference, but it's better not to plagiarize.

 ### 3. Encoding format

 .C Text is encoded with **UTF-8**, But the .text Text is encoded with **GBK**.
-Please forgive me.

 ### 4. Joke
- I'm a freshman in the computer science and engineering.
+I'm a fun man.
 Follow me~~~!